ZwerOxotnik/CuberiteExamplePlugin/readme.md

 Notes
 -----

 * If you're not familiar with git, then read [this](https://web.archive.org/web/20121113215322/http://rogerdudler.github.com:80/git-guide/) or watch a some video on [youtube].
-For instance: https://www.youtube.com/watch?v=USjZcfj8yxE
+For instance: ["Learn Git In 15 Minutes"](https://www.youtube.com/watch?v=USjZcfj8yxE).
+Though you might use other programs/extenstions instead of cli for git.
 * [.scripts](./.scripts) folder isn't necessary, but those scripts might be useful for you.
 * [.vscode](./.vscode) folder uses for [Visual Studio Code](https://code.visualstudio.com/), and it's not necessary for any other editor
 * [.editorconfig](./.editorconfig) file isn't necessary for Zero Brain Studio, because it doesn't support it.
 Nonetheless, it may be useful for other editors.
 More information on https://editorconfig.org/